Recycling collections

 Bright Blue Bag

-• Plastic bottles – Please rinse, squash the bottles and put caps and tops back on.
+• Plastic bottles – Rinse and squash the bottles and put caps and tops back on.
 Throw away pumps and trigger sprays.

 • Plastic pots, tubs and trays – Any colour can be recycled.

-• Tins and cans that are steel or aluminium – Please rinse, squash cans (if safe to do so) and place any loose lids inside the squashed cans.
+• Tins and cans that are steel or aluminium – Rinse cans, and squash them if it is safe to do so.
+Place any loose lids inside the squashed cans.
 There is no need to remove labels.

 • Aluminium foil – Make sure it is rinsed and scrunched.

-• Aerosols – Must be empty and do not pierce (please note: gas canisters are not accepted).
+• Aerosols – Must be empty.
+Do not pierce them.
+Please note: gas canisters are not accepted.

 Illustration of a blue recycling bag